Physical Determination of the Action: Principle of least action functional

 is constant in local neighborhood $\mathcal{U}$ of initial configuration $\mathbf{x}_I$.
-Without restricting generality we analyze 'three-step' steering maneuver for generating Hamilton type variations - of the course of intrinsic action $w$ - with particular focus on temporarily expended steering actions $\mathrm{RB}^{(i)}$ and corresponding steering duration $\Delta T_i$.\footnote{We analyze intrinsic action $w$ in closed system $\{G_I\}$.
+Without restricting generality we analyze the ''three-step'' steering maneuver for a Hamilton type variation with particular focus on temporarily expended steering interventions $\mathrm{RB}^{(i)}$ and steering duration $\Delta T_i$.\footnote{We analyze intrinsic action $w$ in closed system $\{G_I\}$.
 Potential energy and force do not depend on time.}